Introduction

 After the connection is successfully established, it can be used as the input Google Service Connection for the Google BigQuery Connector node.
 The configuration window contains as follows:

-• Driver Name: The name of the BigQuery driver we have given earlier when we registered the driver.
+• Database Driver: The name of the BigQuery driver we have given earlier when we registered the driver.
 In our example it is BigQuery.

 • Hostname: The hostname (or IP address) of a Google BigQuery server.